AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 ### Origin Selectors {#origin-selectors}

-You can leverage the AEM CDN to route traffic to different backends, including non-Adobe applications, possibly on a per-path or subdomain basis.
+You can leverage the AEM CDN to route traffic to different backends, including non-Adobe applications (perhaps on a per-path or subdomain basis).

 Configuration example: